TylerJaacks/coms440/README.md

 ## How to install

 ### Prerequisite
 - gcc or clang
 - texlive-full

 ### How to build
 1. Install the prerequisites.
 2. Run the build.sh shell script this will create a build/ folder.
+3. The resulting build will be in the apporiate build folders e.g. Documentation/ and Source/

 ## How to use
     - TODO